-- General Fund to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes. - Capital Projects Fund to account for all resources for the acquisition of capital and related items purchased by the School with capital outlay funds.
+- General Fund to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes. - Special Revenue Fund to account for certain Federal grant program resources. - Capital Projects Fund to account for all resources for the acquisition of capital and related items purchased by the School with capital outlay funds. - Debt Service Fund to account for the accumulation of resources for, and the payment of, long-term debt principal and interest and related costs.